BurningAl15/BurningAl15/README.md

-- 🌱 I’m currently learning Unreal Engine 4 and ASP.net.
+- 🌱 I’m currently learning Full Stack Development with React and Node JS.
 - 💬 Ask me about anything related to videogames, manga, cartoons or any geek topic
 - 📫 How to reach me?
 [Linktree](https://linktr.ee/aldhairvera)
 <!--